Crowds21/sheffield_acs/pages/COM6655___Exams___Cards.md

 				-
 			- 对专业的责任 Duty to the profession
 		- Public interest: The algorithms he is working on are of public interest(结合例子)
+		- Professional competence and integrity:
+		- Duty to relevant authority
-		- Professional competence and integrity:  When he discovered that the data he had collected did not comply with ethical policies, he reported it to the appropriate people.
+			- When he discovered that the data he had collected did not comply with ethical policies, he reported it to the appropriate people.